Photography by Tracey Creed

 Transfer cake batter to your prepared tin and bake for 45-50 minutes, or until a knife inserted comes out clean.

-To prepare the coconut frosting, first chill the can of coconut milk overnight, longer if possible.
+To prepare the coconut frosting, first chill the can of coconut cream overnight, longer if possible.
 Depending on the brand you use, either you’ll reserve the full fat cream or extra fatty coconut cream, like what we used will remain thick throughout so you can use the entire contents of the can.

 Before preparing your whipped coconut frosting chill a bowl and the beaters of your mixer in the freezer for an hour.